Cancel anytime

 Weaknesses

-- Higher expense ratio than some competitors
+- Higher expense ratio compared to larger competitors

-- Exposure to catastrophic losses
+- Vulnerability to catastrophic events

 Opportunities